scottkmaxwell/MoneyDance-FixDownloadedTransactions/README.md

-If you want to write extensions in Python, you may want to either copy the `com` folder to your own code's folder, or run `make_pyi.py` to be sure you have all of the latest MoneyDance APIs.
+If you want to write extensions in Python, you may want to either copy the `com` folder to your own code's folder, or run `make_pyi.py` to be sure you have all the latest MoneyDance APIs.